acornsoftuk/xllify-demo/README.md

 # xllify-demo

 This repo demonstrates using xllify and the [xllify-build](https://github.com/marketplace/actions/xllify-build) action to package some simple Luau functions into an .xll.
-The workflow defined in [build.yaml](https://github.com/xllifycom/xllify-demo/blob/main/.github/workflows/build.yaml).
+The workflows are defined in [build.yaml](https://github.com/xllifycom/xllify-demo/blob/main/.github/workflows/build.yaml).

-For comprehensive documentation of all available functions, see [DOCS.md](./DOCS.md).
-Note that xllifyAI wrote some of this code so best not to use these for anything other than an illustration, unless of course you know what you're doing.

-The action handles the build and packaging process.
-An .xll file for Microsoft Excel on Windows is attached when a release is created in this repo.
-See https://xllify.com for more information.

-A video demonstrating this repo is here: https://www.youtube.com/watch?v=BvsvYdjh5N8
+You can download pre-built XLLs from the [latest release](https://github.com/xllifycom/xllify-demo/releases/latest).

 For more information about the action, see https://github.com/xllifycom/xllify-build or the workflow in this repo.